WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 Composite keys
 ==============

-As implemented in Bitcoin&amp;s P2SH protocol, an M-of-N multisig address is implemented by a script address.
+As implemented in Bitcoin&apos;s P2SH protocol, an M-of-N multisig address is implemented by a script address.
 When payment using the script address is verified, the script is revealed, including the addresses of the participating public keys.